Q: Are your products organic?

 A: Knowing which herbs can be used together to treat a condition is vital information.
 That is one of the main reasons we have chosen to study herbalism.

 We live in an age where pharmaceuticals and exact dosages are the usual form of medicine.
 Many people depend on others to diagnose and prescribe (or at least suggest) which form of medicine to use, dosage included.
-Most herbalist and herbal recourses do not support this mindset, nor do we.
+Most herbalist and herbal resources do not support this mindset, nor do we.
 Instead, we encourage you to educate yourself, so you can properly use the available herbs as you see fit.
 To give exact amounts with a remedy may sometimes be helpful.
 But mostly, it will lead the reader to continue depending on others for their expertise, rather than further education and understanding for themselves.
 Proportions of ingredients and dosages are affected by body weight, individual sensitivity to herbs, the stage of the illness, etc. Only you know these variables, and thus only you should determine the proper amounts and dosages.
-If you feel like you are lacking knowledge, which is quite understandable if you are new to herbs, then may we make a few suggestions?: Do further reading (if you think we know anything about herbs, it’s mostly because of extensive reading and researching); Tackle simple remedies to get your knowledge and confidence going; take note of the proportions we use in our own shared recipes; ask others that have gone before you to clarify particular questions about herbal remedies.
+If you feel like you are lacking knowledge, which is quite understandable if you are new to herbs, then may we make a few suggestions?: Do further reading (Much of what we know about herbs, we’ve learned through extensive reading and researching); Tackle simple remedies to get your knowledge and confidence going; take note of the proportions we use in our own shared recipes; ask others that have gone before you to clarify particular questions about herbal remedies.

 Q: Which is more effective, tea or tincture?